 if x >= y -> m = x | y >= x -> m = y fiOn this, or a visit not long after, I ate with Edsger's family seated at a big round dining table with a Lazy Susan in the middle loaded with the typically Dutch huge assortment of jars with stuff to smear or sprinkle on slices of bread, including jams, chocolate paste, and several varieties of "muisjes", a cost- and time-effective way to still appetites of hungry teenagers.
 The backyard, flowerless, optimized for kids and dogs.
 Upstairs, the office.
 Edsger told me how pleased he was to be at the university only on Tuesdays, consulting with Burroughs for the rest of the time.
 He pointed proudly to the two telephones on his desk, one of which he could use to call anywhere in the world, with the bills going direct to Burroughs.
 To most people in the 1970s in the Netherlands this was a mind-boggling concept.
 It was hard enough to get one phone from the PTT state monopoly.

 To the German general public, "der alte Fritz" means king Frederick the Great of Prussia.
 To the computer science community it meant prof. dr. F.L.
 Bauer, the pope of German computer science.
 Bauer was the professor in Munich and organized a long series of NATO Summer Schools.
-He loved the Bavarian country side and located the summer schools in Marktoberdorf, a small town away from Munich.
+He loved the Bavarian countryside and chose Marktoberdorf, a small town not far from Munich, as location for the Summer Schools.
 These events were dominated by three stars: Dijkstra, Hoare, and Wirth; the rest of the lectures were filled in by protege's of Bauer's from Munich.
 It was all extremely European, something one couldn't say of computer science as a whole.